A New Revolution with Nadine Burke Harris, MD

 William R. Miller on Motivational Interviewing and Quantum Change

-William R. Miller, PhD, the Emeritus Distinguished Professor of Psychology and Psychiatry at the University of New Mexico presented the 2014 Ruth Knee Lecture on Spirituality and Social Work at the University of Chicago School of Social Service Administration.
+William R. Miller, PhD, the Emeritus Distinguished Professor of Psychology and Psychiatry at the University of New Mexico presented the 2014 Ruth Knee Lecture on Spirituality and Social Work.
 Miller wove together two major themes from his research career that illuminate the human potential for personal transformation.
 The first is motivational interviewing (MI), a collaborative counseling style he developed in the 1980s to help clients with alcohol problems overcome their ambivalence about behavior change.
 The second theme is quantum change—his study of transformations of the "Ebenezer Scrooge" variety that are sparked by epiphanies or sudden insights.